NUS-Project-SaBai/FrontEnd/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Which browser are you using? eg firefox, safari, chrome, etc:
+Commit hash of backend:
+Commit hash of frontend:

 Add any other context about the problem here.